Anonymize-me/er2024-appx/README.md

 ### Models & process model metrics
 The **process models metrics** used in this work are listed in the file 'Appx - List of metrics.pdf'.
 A high-resolution image of each **process model** used in the experiment is available in the directory 'models-img'.
-The **tasks** used in the experiment are detailed in the file 'Appx - Tasks.xlsx'.
+The **tasks** used in the experiment are detailed in the file 'Appx - Tasks.pdf'.
-The **measure** of each metric is computed in the file 'Appx - Measures (metrics applied to models).xlsx'.
+The **measures** computed for each metric are reported in the file 'Appx - Measures (metrics applied to models).pdf'.

 ### Analysis
 The Python **notebooks** are available in the directory 'analysis'.